LaravelFreelancerNL/fluentaql/docs/api/query-clauses.md

 ```
 sort($reference, $direction)
 ```
 Return the result of a (sub)query.
+To set a direction add the appropriate string attribute to the method.

 **Example 1: default direction (asc)**
 ```